-If you have your own patio—or even if you don’t—you can recreate the experience at home by gathering all the requisite ingredients, combining individual servings in a French press and then doling out portions for you and all your friends.
-It’s probably the most fun you can have with a French press, and since the recipe serves seven, there is plenty to go around.
+If you have your own patio—or even if you don’t—you can recreate the experience at home by gathering all the requisite ingredients, combining individual servings in a French press and then pouring portions for you and all your friends.
+It’s probably the most fun you can have with a French press, and because the recipe serves seven, there is plenty to go around.

 - 2 cups fruity red wine